Amaan5033/Data-Structure-And-Algorithm/README.md

 -Few Examples contain many ways to solve a problems.
 Some Contains Instructor way and also my way of solving the problem and how to make your solution more optimum by using minimum time and space Complexity.

--Also this a dynamic repo things will be getting added to it time to time.Algorithm section is under updatation.
+-Also this a dynamic repo, things will be getting added to it time to time.Algorithm section is under updatation.
--Upcoming Updates- Algorithm Section - Greedy Algos ; Soon I am gonna add Dynamic programming Section and Machine learning Algothims.
+-Upcoming Updates- Algorithm Section - Greedy Algos ; Soon I am gonna add Dynamic programming Section and Machine learning Algorithms.
--Leave your thoughts,comments and problems and also suggestions to improve this repo at
+-Leave your thoughts,comments and problems and also your suggestions to improve this repo at
 <amaan4743@gmail.com> always happy to hear you :-)